 A customer browses fabric swatches at Hall and Madden, a made-to-measure suiting startup.
 Photo credit: Hall and Madden.

-The Difference between Bespoke, Made-To-Measure (MTM) and Custom Tailored Suits
+The Difference between Bespoke vs. Made-To-Measure (MTM) vs. Custom Tailored Suits

 Let’s unpack the differences between truly bespoke suits, made-to-measure suiting and custom tailored garments: